 Most store-bought gluten-free flour blends will work for this recipe because they are mostly white rice flour-based.
-King Arthur Flour’s gluten-free all purpose flour and Trader Joe’s gluten-free flour are both good options for these biscuits.
+King Arthur Flour’s gluten-free all purpose flour, King Arthur Measure for Measure Flour and Trader Joe’s gluten-free flour are both good options for these biscuits.

 If you are not sure if your flour blend will work, check the ingredients.
 If white rice flour and starches like potato, tapioca and corn are in the first few ingredients, it should be a good option.

 For an even lighter, flakier texture, I include 2 tablespoons of potato starch in the recipe.
 If you don’t have potato starch, tapioca or corn starch will work too.

 How to Make Gluten-Free Biscuits

 Making gluten-free biscuits does not exactly follow the method of making biscuits with traditional wheat flour.
 Large chunks of butter are ok in wheat biscuits but don’t work as well in gluten-free biscuits.
 So when working the butter into the flour, break down most of the chunks of butter into crumbs so that it is more evenly distributed (see photo below).
 This can be done with a pastry blender, with 2 forks or in the food processor – see the exact recipe and instructions in the recipe card below.

 The dough is relatively wet and sticky, so when preparing it to cut out the biscuits, I use a large silicone mat to help manipulate it.
 I also keep it covered with plastic wrap to keep the roller clean without adding extra flour.
 Here’s how I do it, step-by-step.

 Remove the dough from the plastic wrap, place it on the surface and lay the plastic back over the top.
 Use your hands or a rolling pin to flatten it to 1″ thick.